benmvp/slides/2017/oscon/react-properly.md

 - You should never need to define context for components that are in the middle of the component hierarchy
 - If context does need to be defined, it'll be defined at the top-level container App in order to provide truly App-global data.
 - Only used for localization, user state, theming, etc.
-- When you do use context, avoid using it directly when defining, reading or updating a context property.
+- When you do use context, avoid using it directly
 - The context API is still considered experimental and likely to change in future releases.
-Instead wrap your use of the component API in a higher-order component
-- So when the API does change it'll be easier to upgrade the single higher-order component versus all of the individual uses.
+- Instead wrap your use of the component API in a higher-order component
 - We have two HOCs: one to set the context at the top-level & one to read context for any of the descendant components

 /////